 Warning on medication and breastfeeding:

-With any medicine while breastfeeding it’s always best to keep an eye
+As with any medicine while breastfeeding, it is always best to keep an eye

-on baby for signs of drowsiness, fussiness, allergic reactions or any
+on your baby for signs of drowsiness, fussiness, allergic reactions or any

 change in eating habits.

 - Antihistamines and breastfeeding: Allegra, Claritin, Seldane and Actidil are safe in breastfeeding moms and has no effect on lactation.
 Benadryl is safe in moderation, but a mom should check her baby for signs of drowsiness when taking any antihistamines while breastfeeding.

 - Muli-symptom medication that treats more than just congestion should be avoided, as they contain more than just one active ingredient.